Renjie-98/renjie-98.github.io/contents/home.md

-I am currently a Research Assistant in the Department of Physics and Astronomy at the University of Padova.
+I am currently a Research Assistant in the Department of Physics and Astronomy at the University of Padua, working under the supervision of Professor \[\[Manlio De Domenico](https://manliodedomenico.com/).
 My research aims to develop theories and computational methods for better understanding, anticipating, and mitigating the behavior of complex systems under perturbation.

 #### Contact